ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 Let's verificate the certificate chain:

- 1. Get issuer information from the DER file, and find provided issuer from the https://dvv.fi/en/ca-certificates.
+ 1. Get issuer information from the DER file, and find the provided issuer from https://dvv.fi/en/ca-certificates.
  2. Download this issuer certificate.
- 3. Read information from the issuer certificate with `openssl` and find root certificate from the same place.
+ 3. Read information from the issuer certificate with `openssl` and find the root certificate from the same place.
 Download it and read its information.

  At this point, we should have three different files.
 Root certificate, and two intermediate certificates.
-(We don't have end-entity cerfiticate here.)
+(We don't have the end-entity certificate here.)

- We can verify the whole current certificate chain with single `openssl verify` command.
+ We can verify the whole current certificate chain with a single `openssl verify` command.

- > Construct sample command, and provide it as completion of this part.
-Is certificate chain OK?
+ > Construct a sample command, and provide it as completion of this part.
+Is the certificate chain OK?

 ### Task 2.3.
 DCC verification and generation

 At this point, we haven't touched the actual DCC yet.
-For the most people, this is seen as QR (Quick Response) code which you download from the `kanta.fi` website.
+For most people, this is seen as QR (Quick Response) code which you download from the `kanta.fi` website.

-We are not going too deep into the techinal details.
+We are not going too deep into the technical details.

 Following image showcases the high level data structure.
 (Source: HCERT spec)

 ![overview](https://github.com/ehn-dcc-development/hcert-spec/raw/main/overview.png)

-Long story short, the QR code contains base45 encoded and zlib compressed health-payload CBOR data on COSE format with a signature (COSE Sign1 type).
-Payload can be finally parsed and converted into following JSON structure:
+Long story short, the QR code contains base45 encoded and zlib compressed health-payload CBOR data in COSE format with a signature (COSE Sign1 type).
+Payload can be finally parsed and converted into the following JSON structure:

 ```json
 {